ais-one/cookbook/README.md

 - sqlite - local file
 - user_session - local memory

-Commands for running locally are described earlier
+Commands for running locally are described in the QUICK START.

 ### uat (and also production) environment